avanikawa/docs_haptik/docs/zendesk/index.md

 ## Licenses required

-Before you can start to implement Zendesk Integration with Haptik Platform, you will have to acquire License(s) from Zendesk and Sunshine, along with access to Haptik Platform.
+Before you start to implement Zendesk Integration with Haptik Platform, you will have to acquire License(s) from Zendesk and Sunshine, along with access to Haptik Platform.

 ### **Zendesk and Sunshine Conversations**